 - Feb 19-25 (29,410 words)

 The fact of the matter is I love everyone.
-This specific case is loving someone that hurts me.
-I need to redefine in my head, letting go of someone does not mean that I love them less.
-It just means that I’m no longer able to accept abusive behaviour.
+This specific case is loving someone who hurts me.
+I need to redefine love in my head, letting go of someone does not mean that I love them less.
+It just means I’m no longer able to accept abusive behaviour.
 It’s admitting to myself I’m not perfect and I have boundaries.
-Boundaries are necessary for my well being.
+Boundaries are necessary for my well-being.
 I cannot be value added to the world if I allow abusive people into my personal space.

 Healing is not linear.
 Sometimes the battle is muted.
 I feel like I’m miles away from the front line.
 Then other days, I feel like I’m standing in the line of fire.
 Nothing in the physical world has changed so maybe that does, in fact, make me crazy.
 Or does it just mean my love is so strong I actually still have faith others will wake up and make efforts to be less harmful?

 I’m not sure.

 My goal is to process this pain so I no longer have emotional responses to certain things, mostly scenes where dad’s are stoic and protecting their daughters.
 Or Father’s Day.
 Or weddings.
 Yes, I get very sad at the thought of even getting married.
 Who is going to walk